James Ward-Prowse: 2011–2014

-2015–present
+2015–2023

 He signed a new five-and-a-half-year contract in January 2015.
 On 11 April, he scored his first Premier League goal, opening the scoring in a 2–0 win against Hull City with a penalty kick.
 He was given a straight red card on 2 May for a foul on Sunderland's Jermain Defoe, conceding a penalty from which Jordi Gómez scored the winning goal.

-On 3 October 2015, Ward-Prowse was a half-time substitute for Oriol Romeu in a 3–1 win at reigning champions Chelsea.
+On 3 October 2015, Ward-Prowse was a half-time substitute for Oriol Romeu in a 3–1 win away to reigning champions Chelsea.
 This was his 100th Southampton appearance, making him the fourth-youngest player to reach that figure.

 Ward-Prowse was praised by manager Ronald Koeman after scoring two goals in a 3–0 home win against West Bromwich Albion on 16 January 2016: a free kick and a penalty.
 He amassed 39 appearances and scored twice during the 2015–16 season.
 On 13 May 2016, he signed a new six-year contract, keeping him at the club until 2022.

-Ward-Prowse scored his first goal of the 2016–17 season on 25 September with an injury-time strike to seal a 3–0 away win over West Ham United.
+Ward-Prowse scored his first goal of the 2016–17 season on 25 September 2016 with an injury-time strike to seal a 3–0 away win over West Ham United.
 He doubled his tally on 22 January 2017, opening the scoring in a 3–0 home victory over reigning Premier League champions Leicester City as Southampton ended a run of four successive league defeats.
 He made his 200th appearance in all competitions for Southampton on 7 April 2018.

 In June 2020, Ward-Prowse replaced Pierre-Emile Højbjerg as Southampton captain, initially until the end of the 2019–20 season, after the Dane publicly expressed a desire to leave the club.
 On 17 August 2020, Ward-Prowse signed a new contract until June 2025.